 Make a note of project deadlines in a calendar (either online or on your phone), or if you are a visual person get a giant wall planner and plot the dates on there so you can quickly see what is coming up.

 Don’t get bogged down - delegate!

-We cannot stress this point enough.
-If you have access to someone who is especially good at some aspect of the project, don't be too proud to let them get it done.
+We cannot stress this point enough, if you have access to someone who is especially good at some aspect of the project, don't be scared to pass it on.
 Have you been stuck creating the company newsletter every month?
 Look at engaging a freelancer designer to help you put something together.
 There are a number of virtual business support services that can be utilised by small business owners to help take on daily tasks which bog you down.
 The moral of the story: it's easier to get things done when you have help.

 Keep it real - don’t set unrealistic deadlines.

 Be aware of your capabilities and what you can realistically accomplish.
 There will be times when unexpected projects land on your desk or you are called to help with something else and these are factors you need to bear in mind.
 Don't take on a two-week task with a one-week deadline unless you're really sure you can get it done.
 And if your plate is already full, don't hesitate to say no. It is ok to be honest if you cannot meet a deadline rather than put yourself under pressure.

 There are lots of great online planning and collaboration tools that can save you time.
 One of our regular favourites is CoSchedule which is essentially a drag-and-drop content marketing calendar that allows you to plan, create, and promote content for your business all in one place.
 This is great for team collaboration as your co-workers can see projects and what is required of them and equally you have a great visual reckoner or what marketing tasks are on the priority list for your business.
 CoSchedule is also full of general planning and time management tips including free downloadable planners.